zash13/DQN_Agent/README.md

   - Check commit messages for a timeline of development, experiments, and agent evolution in that repository .

   - Later refactored into a standalone submodule named `DQN_Agent`.

+### Call for Collaboration

+- i am actively seeking contributions from other programmers to improve the DQN agent .
+Specific areas where we need help include:

+  1. Reward Policies: Designing more effective reward structures to improve the agent's learning efficiency and performance.

+  2. Epsilon Decay Strategy: Optimizing the epsilon-greedy exploration strategy to balance exploration and exploitation more effectively.

+  3. Chain Inheritance in DQN: Implementing or improving chain inheritance mechanisms to make the DQN architecture more modular and extensible.

+New Ideas: We are open to innovative approaches, such as novel network architectures, advanced exploration techniques, or integration with other reinforcement learning methods.

+If you're interested in contributing, please feel free to:

+- Fork the repository and submit pull requests with your improvements.
+- Share your ideas or suggestions via issues or discussions in the DQN Maze repository.
+- Collaborate on refactoring, testing, or adding new features to the DQN_Agent module.

+Let's work together to build a more powerful and versatile DQN agent!
+Join us in this exciting journey of reinforcement learning exploration.